kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/teacher_notes/2021-05-27-Tynker projects.md

 ---
 layout: junior_coders_default
-title: Tynker Projects posted in class notes
+title: Teacher's Guide Tynker Projects posted in class notes
 title2:
 levelsToTop: "../"
 tags: []
 ---

-Because of Tynker Annoyance whatever, I was forced to use two project link formats on the website.
-In the newer one I added captions, project page/share links and embed links, while in the older one I used only the ID and embed.

 The list below is an automated extract of all the projects I shared on the website as of 5/27/21 (in reverse chronological order).
 Please ignore the line numbers and stray text.

+As the year progressed, I ended up using two Tynker "project link" formats on the website.
+In the newer one I included captions, project page/share links and embed links, while in the older one I used only the ID and embed.

 A curated list of notable projects will appear elsewhere at some point.